lilyhaschen/lilyhaschen/README.md

 ୨♡୧ *Fluent in Portuguese, English, Spanish, Japanese, German, Sindarin, and Goblinese (don’t test me*)

 *A priest once called me a bomb—I said I’m a *bunmb*: half bunny, half blessing, full disruption. (don't ask about my lore you are not prepared to hear what i went throw).
 Let’s hop into the strange, the secure, and the sparkly.
-This is my Lilypat.
+This is my Lilypad.
 You’re welcome.* 🐰✨
+Learn more about me on my |[site](https://lilypad-git-main-lily-haschen-forneys-projects.vercel.app)